k-shino/kubetest/README.md

 # kubetest

-Deployment tool for various kubernetes version environment
+Deployment tool for various versions of kubernetes environment

 ## Requirements